smartinrub/transactions-service/README.md

 * [API Usage](#api-usage)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This application is to store transaction and get transaction status

 ## Technologies
 Project is created with: